joshbegley/nyt-latest/README.md

 **Zelensky Warns That Russia’s War in Ukraine Is Spreading**\
-`During a speech at the United Nations General Assembly, President Volodymyr Zelensky of Ukraine warned that Russia was improving North Korea’s drone capabilities in exchange for soldiers.`\
+`During a speech at the United Nations General Assembly, President Volodymyr Zelensky of Ukraine spoke of North Korea’s assistance to Russia in the war.`\
 https://www.nytimes.com/video/world/europe/100000011171078/zelensky-russia-oil-drones.html

 **Live Updates: Trump to Greet Xi for State Visit Amid Tensions**\